 Courses of Study

 CN125f Elementary Chinese I An introduction to the essential building blocks of the Mandarin Chinese language.
 Students will learn the pinyin Romanization system, basic strokes and radicals of the writing system, as well as approximately 200 characters.
 Basic sentence structures will be introduced within the context of social situations encountered in daily student life.
 By the end of the course students will be able to employ all four language modalities (listening, speaking, reading, and writing) to exchange basic information about themselves and their studies.
 Five credit hours.
-Liu
+Wang

 CN126s Elementary Chinese II A continuation of Chinese 125.
 Basic sentence structures of Mandarin Chinese will be introduced within the context of social situations encountered in daily student life.
 Students will be able to employ all four language modalities (listening, speaking, reading, and writing) to discuss past actions and future plans.
 They will begin to learn strategies for constructing complex sentences and coherent paragraphs and will learn an additional 150 Chinese characters.
 Prerequisite: Chinese 125.
 Five credit hours.
 Liu